jane95924/Rasa-fararians/README.md

    Deployed to Telegram.

-## Important things about our bot
+## How the bot works.
-Our bot answers frequently asked questions.
+   The bot answers frequently asked questions.

+   The bot takes an input from the user, then using the training data and examples, it figures out the appropriate intent and returns an appropriate action for that intent.

-## INSTALLATION REQUIREMENTS
+## Technologies used

-Rasa
+* Rasa
+* Python v 3.6
+* Scrapy
+* Octoparse
+* Ngrok
+* google cloud platform
+* Google cloud SDK
+* Kubernetes